tttianhao/CLEAN/README.md

 ## 2. Inference

 ### 2.1 Preparation

-We included pretrained weights for 70% and 100% splits, along with pre-evaluated embeddings for each EC cluster centers for fastest inference.
-Download, unzip [these files](https://drive.google.com/file/d/1zrEU-HPNV3wp7wLAx4KnuiVyD794Oboj/view?usp=sharing) and move to `data/pretrained`.

 We offer two EC-calling inference algorithms: `max-separation` and `p-value`. `max-separation` consistently gives better precision and recall, but results from `p-value` can be controlled by adjusting `p_value` as a hyperparameter.